 Batten's ambition to learn to fly developed in the late 1920s as the first flights of ‘an era of hugely publicised long-distance record-breaking flights’ began.
 Her mother, with whom she maintained a close relationship throughout her life, encouraged this new ambition.
 In 1929 she took Batten on a holiday to Sydney and arranged for her to fly with Australian aviator Charles Kingsford Smith.

 A year later Batten sailed to England with her mother, and began to learn to fly at the London Aeroplane Club.
 By December she had gained her ‘A’ licence and had her eye on breaking the women's record for a flight from England to Australia.
 To fund her commercial pilot's licence, and obtain the commercial sponsorship she would need to break the record, Batten borrowed money from a young New Zealand pilot, Fred Truman, who wanted to marry her.
 After completing her ‘B’ licence in December 1932 she had nothing more to do with him.
-Raising money by exploiting her relationships with men was a theme that continued throughout her flying career.
+Raising money by taking advantage of her relationships with men was a theme that continued throughout her flying career.

 The mid 1930s were the heyday of Batten's flying career.
 After two failed attempts to fly from England to Australia in 1933 she successfully completed a return journey in May 1934.
 Although the route had been flown in one direction or another over 30 times, Batten's gender and her beauty captured huge media attention.
 In keeping with the direction of her ‘patron saint', oil magnate Lord Wakefield (of Castrol Oil), she carefully kept herself in front of the public eye, embarking on extensive tours of Australia and New Zealand.
 During both tours Batten was accompanied by a mascot, a black kitten she had named Buddy.